 For more information on NOMS data collection, visit our data collection page.

 As a benefit of participating in NOMS, you and your organization have access to customized data reports through the NOMS web-based tool.
-These reports profile your patients in areas such as functional outcomes, amount of treatment time, funding, length of stay, and service delivery models.
-The NOMS reports also include national data for benchmarking purposes.
-Facilities that are a part of a larger health care or school system may register for NOMS together as a system and may receive organization data along with the national data.
+The SLP reports profile patients in areas such as functional outcomes, amount of treatment time, funding, length of stay, and service delivery models.
+The Audiology reports allow you to track patient progress on key patient-reported outcomes (PROs) for hearing and tinnitus as well as resolution of vertigo using canalith repositioning maneuvers filtered by pertinent patient characteristics (e.g., age, degree of hearing loss, amplification status).
+The NOMS reports for both registries include national data for benchmarking purposes.
+Facilities that are a part of a larger health care or school system may register for NOMS together as a system and will receive organization data along with the national data.

 Regardless of how your organization is submitting data to NOMS, the clinicians, subscribers, and subscriber proxies at your organization can log in to the web-based tool to generate outcome reports.
 Subscribers and subscriber proxies also have the option to download their organization’s data for additional analyses.